Place ADMINPANEL where I want to

 The second link (EDITPANEL) is almost what I was suggesting, but I want the ADMINPANEL, not the EDITPANEL placeable where I want.

-#3 Updated by Wolfgang Klinger over 14 years ago
+#3 Updated by Wolfgang Klinger almost 15 years ago

 Why do you need XHTML compliancy for a view of your website that no user will ever see (except your staff)?